slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Term | Description
 | --- | ---
 | Source | An identifiable set of text and binary files and associated metadata.
 Source is regularly used as input to a build system (see [SLSA Build Track](requirements.md)).
+| Organization | A collection of people who collectively create the Source.
+Examples of organizations include open-source projects, a company, or a team within a company.
+The organization defines the goals and methods of the source.
 | Version Control System (VCS)| Software for tracking and managing changes to source.
 Git and Subversion are examples of version control systems.
 | Revision | A specific state of the source with an identifier provided by the version control system.
 As an example, you can identify a git revision by its tree hash.
-| Source Control Platform (SCP) | A service or suite of services (self-hosted or SaaS) for hosting version-controlled software.
-GitHub and GitLab are examples of source control platforms, as are combinations of tools like Gerrit code reviews with GitHub source control.
+| Source Control System (SCS) | A service or suite of services (self-hosted or SaaS) relied upon by the organization to produce new revisions of the source.
+GitHub and GitLab are examples, as are combinations of tools like Gerrit code reviews with GitHub Repositories.
-| Source Provenance | Information about which Source Control Platform (SCP) produced a revision, when it was generated, what process was used, who the contributors were, and what parent revisions it was based on.
+| Source Provenance | Information about how a revision came to exist, where it was hosted, when it was generated, what process was used, who the contributors were, and what parent revisions it was based on.
-| Organization | A collection of people who collectively create the Source.
-Examples of organizations include open-source projects, a company, or a team within a company.
-The organization defines the goals and methods of the repository.
-| Repository / Repo | A uniquely identifiable instance of a VCS hosted on an SCP.
-The repository controls access to the Source in the version control system.
+| Repository / Repo | A uniquely identifiable instance of a VCS.
+The repository controls access to the Source in the VCS.
 The objective of a repository is to reflect the intent of the organization that controls it.
 | Branch | A named pointer to a revision.
 Branches may be modified by authorized actors.
-In git, cloning a repo will download all revisions in the history of the "default" branch to the local machine.
 Branches may have different security requirements.
 | Change | A set of modifications to the source in a specific context.
-Can be proposed and reviewed before being accepted.
+A change can be proposed and reviewed before being accepted.
 | Change History | A record of the history of revisions that preceded a specific revision.
-| Push / upload / publish | When an actor authenticates to an SCP to add or modify content.
+| Push / upload / publish | When an actor authenticates to a Repository to add or modify content.
 Typically makes a new revision reachable from a branch.
-| Review / approve / vote | When an actor authenticates to a change review tool to leave comments or endorse / reject the source change proposal they were presented.
+| Review / approve / vote | When an actor authenticates to a change review tool to comment upon, endorse, or reject a source change proposal.

 ## Source Roles